StuartLittlefair/cam_cal/README.rst

 **science** - The logfile of the science data.
 The target must be aperture 1.
 It is wise to match the aperture radii with that of the flux standard in order to prevent systematic effects.

-First add a run over a decent airmass range and fit the atmospheric extinction.
+First add a run over a decent airmass range and fit the atmospheric extinction using the ``get_atm_ex`` method.

 .. code-block:: python